France

 Despite the fact that it is most well-known for being a port, there are plenty of things to do in Calais for visitors who have time to explore before or after their ferry crossing, or have decided to stop over for a little longer.

-The Haut-De-France region in which Calais is located has recently undergone a major rejuvenation, so this whole area has become more popular with those travelling to France, and it is very conveniently located for those reaching the country via the Channel.
+The Haut-De-France region in which Calais is located has recently undergone a major rejuvenation, so this whole area has become more popular with those travelling to France as there is now more things to do in the Calais area than ever before, and it is very conveniently located for those reaching the country via the Channel.

-There are things to do in Calais regardless of whether you love art, food, historical sites, relaxing on a beach, or wandering around parks, and you can reach this up and coming destination in just 90 minutes when you sail with us from Dover.
+There are things to do in Calais regardless of whether you love art, food, historical sites, relaxing on a beach, or wandering around parks, and you can reach this up and coming destination in just 90 minutes when you sail with us on our Dover to Calais ferry.

 CQF